OpenNebula/docs/source/deployment/open_cloud_networking_setup/node.rst

 .. note:: It is recommended that this configuration is made persistent.
 Please refer to the network configuration guide of your system to do so.

-.. note:: You can bridge the traffic to tagged interfaces

 VLAN Networking Mode
 ================================================================================